Content Addressable Memory Without Catastrophic Forgetting by Heteroassociation with a Fixed Scaffold: Theoretical Results on the Heteroassociative Learning

-To prove Theorem \ref{thm:Nhpatts}, we first require the following lemma, \begin{lemma} The matrix $H$, constructed with columns as the predefined hidden layer states $h^\mu$ is full rank. \end{lemma} While we do not prove this lemma, we note that $H = \sgn[W_{HL}L]$, and while $\rank(L) = N_L < N_H$, the sign nonlinearity results in perturbations to the value of $H$ at each element, resulting in $H$ becoming full rank.
-Theorem \ref{thm:Nhpatts} can now be proved following a similar argument to Theorem \ref{thm:Hcorrect}.
+While we do not prove this lemma, we note that $H = \sgn[W_{HL}L]$, and while $\rank(W_{HL}L) = \rank(L) = N_L < N_H$, the sign nonlinearity effectively acts as an independent random perturbation to the value of $H$ at each element, resulting in $H$ becoming full rank.
+This is numerically verified in Fig.~\ref{fig:ablation_rank}, where the rank can be seen to be min$(N_{patts}, N_H)$.
+Theorem~\ref{thm:Nhpatts} can now be proved following a similar argument to Theorem~\ref{thm:Hcorrect}.

 \begin{proof} The projection of the hidden layer states onto the feature layer is given by $W_{FH} H = F H^+ H = F P_H$, where $P_H = H^+ H$ is an orthogonal projection operator onto the range of $H^T$.
-For upto $N_{patts}\leq N_H$, $P_F = \mathbf{1}$ and thus $W_{FH} H = F$. \end{proof}
+For upto $N_{patts}\leq N_H$, $P_H = \mathbf{1}$ and thus $W_{FH} H = F$. \end{proof}

+As a numerical counter example to the importance of the full-rank property for all $N_{patts}$, consider the ablation study described in Fig.~\ref{fig:ablation}c where the label layer is considered as a memory scaffold in itself.
+Since a trivially chosen random ordering of the labels is not strongly full rank (cf. Fig.~\ref{fig:ablation_rank}c), the resulting capacity is significantly smaller than what might be expected for MESH.
+If we do order the label layer patterns in a specific sequence to satisfy the full-rank property for all $N_{patts}$, a higher, MESH-like capacity is recovered (see Fig.~\ref{fig:ablation_rank}b).

-\subsection{Overlap in MESH scales as $1/N_{patts}$}
+\subsection{Overlap in MESH Scales as $1/N_{patts}$}

-Lemma \ref{thm:ha_ov_continuum} states that the overlap between the stored and recovered patterns (ignoring the sgn non linearity) in MESH scales as $1/N_{patts}$.
+Theorem~\ref{thm:ha_ov_continuum} states that the overlap between the stored and recovered patterns (ignoring the sgn non linearity) in MESH scales as $1/N_{patts}$.
 Here we present the proof for the same.

 \begin{proof} Let $\bar{f}^\mu$ be the reconstruction of pattern $f^\mu$ in the feature layer before the application of the sign nonlinearity, i.e., $\bar{f}^\mu = W_{FH} h^\mu$.
 Correspondingly, let $\bar F$ be the matrix constructed with $\bar f^\mu$ as its columns, i.e., $\bar F_{i\mu} = \bar f^\mu_i$.
 In this notation, we wish to prove that $f^\mu \cdot \bar f^\mu /|f^\mu|^2= N_H/N_{patts}$.